Postdoctoral Fellow, Department of Family Medicine and Community Health, Perelman School of Medicine, University of Pennsylvania

 PhD, Clinical Psychology, University of Calgary, AB

 BA, (Honours), Psychology, University of Calgary, AB

 Dr. Sheila Garland is a Clinical Psychologist and Associate Professor of Psychology and Oncology at Memorial University of Newfoundland.
 Dr. Garland conducts psycho-oncology and behavioral sleep medicine research with an increasing emphasis on examining the mechanisms and effectiveness of interventions to improve sleep and other symptoms in cancer survivors.

 Dr. Sheila N. Garland

 I received my Bachelors of Science (honours) from Memorial University.
 My dissertation will focus on the long term impact of poor sleep on cognitive outcomes in newly diagnosed breast and prostate cancer patients.

-I received my Bachelor of Science (honours) and Bachelor of Business Administration (honours) at Memorial University.
-I am currently completing a Masters degree in Experimental Psychology under the supervision of Dr. Garland and plan to pursue a career as a clinical psychologist.
-My thesis will examine the financial impact of cancer in young adults.
+I received my Bachelor of Science (Honours) from Memorial University.
+I am currently completing a Master's degree in Experimental Psychology under the supervision of Dr. Garland, and my thesis will be an updated meta-analysis of cognitive behaviour therapy for insomnia (CBT-I) in cancer patients.
+Following my Master's degree I plan to pursue a doctorate in clinical psychology.

 I am currently completing a Bachelor of Science with a major in psychology.
 I am working under Dr. Garland in the Sleep, Health, and Wellness Lab to gain experience in a lab setting.
 I would like to work towards a PhD in comparative psychology.